ayanpan/boomi-design-development-best-practices/README.md

 :point_right: Plan for **Load Testing**, preferably in a dedicated Load Testing environment, for the integrations where high data volume is expected.

 :point_right: Consider using **Process Mode** as **Low Latency** or **Bridge** for the real-time (API based) integrations involving high data volume, provided it's okay to capture no/limited logs in Boomi.
 However, ensure that the required logs are captured in some boundary system.

+:point_right: When a Process is planned to be used as a Common Process, being called by multiple Main Processes, it's recommended to use a Process Route Shape instead of a Process Call Shape, so that we won't have to re-deploy the Main Processes whenever the Common Sub-Process is changes and re-deployed.